nbogie/paper-marbling-shiffman-follow-p5js/README.md

 While we recommend you use [OpenProcessing](https://openprocessing.org/) (or the [p5.js web editor](https://editor.p5js.org/)) to play with p5.js most of the time, this example project is useful if you want to develop locally using (for example) vscode, and perhaps version control.

+Note: This is NOT a node.js project.
+The package.json is there to provide formatting support with prettier, only.

 ### Components:

 -   index.html - loaded first.